sal0nga/Firewall-Testing-Lab/lab3_writeup.md

-# CIS6325F24 Lab 3: Network Communication and Firewall Management
+# Firewall Testing Lab: Network Communication and Firewall Management

 ### Objective:
 The goal of this lab is to explore **network communication** between two virtual machines (Kali and Ubuntu), set up and manage an **Apache web server**, configure **firewall rules with UFW**, analyze **traffic using Wireshark**, and observe how firewall configurations impact network access.